chefgs/mern-app/README.md

 # Property Booking Catalog application developed using MERN Stack

 ## Introduction
-This application is developed for the submission of Dev community X  MongoDB hackthon.
+This application is developed for the submission of *_Dev community X  MongoDB Hackathon_*.
 This is a MERN stack based Web Application.

 MERN stands for MongoDB, Express, React, Node, which are making up the tech stack.